 The Immunity Gene

 HLA is a gene that helps white blood cells destroy micro-organism intruders in our bodies.

 At least one version of HLA is basically absent in Sub-Saharan people.
-Researchers think that people carrying this gene can thank Neanderthals and Denisovans for it.
+Researchers believe people carrying this gene can thank Neanderthals and Denisovans for it.
 These hominids had already adapted to infections and diseases found outside Africa.
 This gene gave any modern humans born with some Neanderthal and Denisovan ancestry a survival advantage.

-European people get more than 50 percent of of one HLA genetic variant from interbreeding with Neanderthals and Denisovans.
+European people get more than 50 percent of one HLA genetic variant from interbreeding with Neanderthals and Denisovans.
 For Asian people it’s as much as 80 percent, and Papua New Guineans 95 percent.